 Okay, and I also spend a lot of time on the Kiterpillar, driving around with a glass of wine trying to find the best spot to watch the sunset.

-Plus, you know, I like to spend a little time with my fabulously bearded guy…because he’s fabulous.
-And has a beard.
-Obviously.
+Plus, you know, I like to spend a little time with all of the awesome people I know.

 That’s a pretty good life.